jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 ![GEE view after task 1.3 with animation showing layer control](/img/Tenerife-PNV-ACV-task1-3.gif) *Figure 3.
 GEE view after task 1.3 with animation showing layer control*

 As you will remember from the field, we know that temperature changes with elevation (decreasing with the [adiabatic lapse rate](https://en.wikipedia.org/wiki/Lapse_rate)).
-We also know that vegetation in different ecosystem can survive in different conditions, including temperature ranges.
-For example, [Chapter 6](https://link.springer.com/chapter/10.1007/978-3-319-77255-4_6) of _Vegetation of the Canary Islands_ by del Arco & Rodriguez Delgado (2018) [listed in the Key Readings for this projects in the Fieldtrip Handbook] suggests annual mean temperature limits for the five main ecosystems we discussed in the field.
+We also know that vegetation in different ecosystems can survive in different conditions, including temperature ranges.
+For example, [Chapter 6](https://link.springer.com/chapter/10.1007/978-3-319-77255-4_6) of _Vegetation of the Canary Islands_ by del Arco & Rodriguez Delgado (2018) [listed in the Key Readings for this project in the Fieldtrip Handbook] suggests annual mean temperature limits for the five main ecosystems we discussed in the field.
 These are summarised in Table 1 here.

 *Table 1.
 Annual mean temperature (&deg;C) limits for Canary Island Ecosystems.* After del Arco & Rodriguez Delgado (2018)